uwcirg/isacc-environments/README.md

-# Hello World Environments
+# ISACC Environments
-Template, "Hello World" environments, generates a full stack functional project adhering (as closely as possible) to the SMART on FHIR (SoF) protocol.
+ISACC environments, generates a full stack functional project conforming to the SMART on FHIR (SoF) protocol.

-Intent combines a proof of concept with a functional demonstration of authentication, FHIR persistence and multiple SoF client types and interactions.
+To be continued...

 ## Product Elements
 - fEMR